wilcoxen-courses/e190-market/README.md

 file.
-Using Python's zero-based subscript convention, the fields are as follows: (0) an identification number for the household, (1) the household's demographic type, (2) the household's income, Mi, (3) parameter Ai in the household's demand equation for the good under consideration, and (4) parameter Bi in the demand equation.
+Using Python's zero-based subscript convention, the fields are as follows: (0) an identification number for the household, (1) the household's demographic type, (2) the household's income, Mi, (3) parameter Ai in the household's demand equation, and (4) parameter Bi in the demand equation.
 The demographic type is reserved for future use and is not used in this exercise.

 ### Deliverables

-A script called **market.py** that computes the market equilibrium in both the baseline (equilibrium 1) and tax cases (equilibrium 2).
+A script called **market.py** that computes the market equilibrium in both the base case (equilibrium 1) and policy case where the tax is set to $5 (equilibrium 2), and then evaluates a couple of aspects of the policy.

 ### Instructions